Arashi: Variety programs

 Besides their NTV Odoroki no Arashi!
 Seiki no Jikken Gakusha Mo Yosoku Fukanō (驚きの嵐!世紀の実験 学者も予測不可能, Surprising Arashi!
 Experiments of the Century: Impossible for Scholars to Predict) television specials that would air almost twice a year around 7:00 p.m.
 (JST), Arashi did not have any variety shows that aired during primetime until TBS gave the group their first primetime show titled Himitsu no Arashi-chan in 2008.
 In 2010, NTV began to broadcast another Arashi-hosted primetime show titled Arashi ni Shiyagare, which aired every Saturday at 10:00 p.m JST.
 With the impending cease of activities closing in, NTV revealed that Arashi ni Shiyagare would stop airing by the end of 2020.

+Though at the beginning their shows were not very popular, getting low ratings no matter what they tried, by the end, the group had hosted all kinds of actors, singers and athletes, including international ones, such as Will Smith, Tommy Lee Jones, Tom Cruise, Cameron Diaz, Cristiano Ronaldo and Neymar.